yukiwujiayeng/CoronavirusTracker-Shinyapp/Readme.md

 ##World Coronavirus Tracker

-This site is updated once daily.
+The data is automatically refreshed every hour and can be updated when you click the refresh button on each panel.

+All the plots and data tables can be downloaded using the downloaded button or the camera icon above the plot (The camera icon will show up once you click the plot).

-The data use in this shinny.app are come from the following resource:
+The data use in this shinny.app is come from the following resource:

 [European Centre for Disease Prevention and Control](https://opendata.ecdc.europa.eu/covid19/casedistribution/json)